For whatever reason, we’re in the mood to talk about Plymouth (and Dodge too, we guess).

 So we figured it was the perfect occasion to feature two amazingly, incredibly, and superly-duperly rare Volaré and Aspen Mopar F-body twins.

-Imagine our surprise when we spotted a Volaré Super Coupe and an Aspen A43 Petty Racing Kit Car resting side-by-side outside the Summit Racing Retail Store near Akron, Ohio earlier this fall.
+Imagine our surprise when we spotted a Volaré Super Coupe and an Aspen A43 Petty Racing Kit Car resting side-by-side outside the Summit Racing Retail Store near Akron, Ohio.

 Never heard of them?
 No worries, again—they’re both really, really rare (really).
 So let’s dive into each one of these F-body Mopars to explain them both a bit.